 Forecast accuracy improves.
 Safety stock reduces.
 Expedite costs decline.
 Working capital improves.

 Governance is architecture, not an add-on.
-Daybreak operates with the controls a CFO needs to fund decision ownership and an auditor needs to certify it.
+Five controls a CFO needs to fund decision ownership and an auditor needs to certify it.